 - Using direct send.

-- Using the SMTP authentication method (this is what we’ll talk about).
+- Using the SMTP authentication method (this is what I’ll talk about).

 - Using a dedicated relay to send your emails through the Outlook SMTP relay.